Skip to content

 note_id, doc_id = await draft.save()

-note_id, doc_id = await paperless.documents.notes.save(draft)
+note_id = await paperless.documents.notes.save(draft)

 New resources

-Two new top-level services were added.
+Six new services were added.

 paperless.profile